Cubans: History

 The first people known to have inhabited Cuba was the Siboney, an Amerindian people.
 They were followed by another Amerindian people, the Taíno who were the main population both of Cuba and other islands in The Antilles when Christopher Columbus first sighted the island in 1492.
 He claimed the islands for Spain and Cuba became a Spanish colony.
 It was to remain so until 1902 apart from a brief occupation by Britain in 1762, before being returned in exchange for Florida.

 Towards the end of the 19th century, Spain had lost most of its American possessions and a series of rebellions had shaken Cuba.
 This, combined with calls for annexation of Cuba in the United States, led to the Spanish–American War, and in 1902 Cuba gained formal independence.

 During the first decades of the 20th century, USA interests were dominant and in Cuba, leading to large influence over the island.
 This ended in 1959 when de facto leader Fulgencio Batista was ousted by revolutionaries led by Fidel Castro.
 Quickly deteriorating relations with the US led to Cuba's alliance with the Soviet Union and Castro's transformation of Cuba into a declared socialist republic.
 Cuban soldiers were sent overseas to fight in the Angolan Civil War and Ogaden War in the 1970s-1980s.
-Castro remained in power until 2008, first as Prime Minister then from 1976 as President of Cuba.
-Fidel was succeeded by his brother Raúl Castro.Miguel Díaz-Canel succeeds the brothers Fidel and Raúl Castro, making him the first non-Castro leader of Cuba since the revolution in 2018.Miguel Mario Díaz-Canel y Bermúdez (Spanish: [mi.ˈɣel ˈdi.as kaˈnel]; born 20 April 1960) is a politician and engineer who is the third first secretary of the Communist Party of Cuba.
+Castro remained in power until 2008, first as Prime Minister then from 1976 as President of the Council of State.
+Fidel was succeeded by his brother Raúl Castro as First Secretary of the Communist Party of Cuba in 2011.
+Miguel Díaz-Canel succeeds the brothers Fidel and Raúl Castro as First Secretary of the Communist Party, making him the first non-Castro leader of Cuba since the revolution in 2021.
+Miguel Mario Díaz-Canel y Bermúdez (Spanish: [mi.ˈɣel ˈdi.as kaˈnel]; born 20 April 1960) is a politician and engineer who is the third first secretary of the Communist Party of Cuba.